ALINRUISU/alinruisu/README.md

 ### Hi 👋, My name is Rui S.
 Welcome to my own personal github space.
 I will be using this as a scratch space to continuously refine the art of devops, SRE, cloud engineering.

+Thank You and cheers :beers:
 <!--
 **ALINRUISU/alinruisu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.